 That being said, Sabal minor should not be planted in areas that are prone to strong cold winds, or in deep shade in cooler areas.

-This plant is adaptable and can be grown in a variety of soil pH from acidic to alkaline.
+This drought tolerant plant is adaptable even in poorly drained soils and can be grown in a variety of soil pH from acidic to alkaline.
 Sandy to clay soils are acceptable and your soil should contain some organic material but should not be overly rich.

 This plant has moderate water requirements and can grow well in damp locations, even standing water may be tolerated for short periods of time.